zakaria-eltawill/Clinic-Management-System-Maintenance-project-/docs/01-product-backlog.md

 ---

+## Project Management

+**ClickUp** was used as the primary tool for managing this product backlog and organizing all work:

+- All 27 Product Backlog Items (PBIs) were created as tasks in ClickUp
+- Tasks organized by 8 EPICs (folders) and 4 Sprints (lists)
+- Each PBI includes: Story Points, Priority, Acceptance Criteria, Assignee
+- Sprint planning and task assignment managed through ClickUp
+- Progress tracked through ClickUp board views and dashboards

+**Evidence:** Complete ClickUp workspace showing all backlog items, sprint organization, task assignments, and progress tracking.

+---

 ## Backlog Overview

 This document contains all identified issues, improvements, and feature requests organized by priority and category.
+All items were tracked and managed in ClickUp throughout the project.

 ---